MetOffice/opsinputs/README.md

 1. Determine where the input data will come from (a variable stored in the `ObsSpace` object? a GeoVaL?).

 2. Edit the `case` corresponding to the varfield in question in the `select` statement in the `opsinputs_varobswriter_populateobservations` subroutine in the `src/opsinputs/opsinputs_varobswriter_mod.F90` file.
-In the vast majority of cases, you will simply need to replace a commented-out call to `Ops_Alloc` with a call to an appropriate `opsinputs_varobswriter_fill...` subroutine.
+In the vast majority of cases, you will simply need to replace a commented-out call to `Ops_Alloc` with a call to an appropriate `opsinputs_fill_fill...` subroutine.
 For example, suppose that the `VarField_logvis` varfield should be filled with the data (observed values, observation errors, gross error probabilities and QC flags) stored in the `logarithmic_visibility` observation variable in the `ObsSpace`.
 The comment

         ! call Ops_Alloc(Ob % Header % logvis, "logvis", Ob % Header % NumObsLocal, Ob % logvis)

    should then be replaced by

-        call opsinputs_varobswriter_fillelementtypefromsimulatedvariable( &
+        call opsinputs_fill_fillelementtypefromsimulatedvariable( &
           Ob % Header % logvis, "logvis", Ob % Header % NumObsLocal, Ob % logvis, &
           ObsSpace, Flags, ObsErrors, "logarithmic_visibility")

-   If in doubt, look at similar varfields that have already been implemented or read the documentation of relevant `opsinputs_varobswriter_fill...` subroutines.
+   If in doubt, look at similar varfields that have already been implemented or read the documentation of relevant subroutines from the `opsinputs_fill_mod.F90` module.

 3. Add a unit test for the new varfield: